ken-okabe/vanfs/README-howFP.md

 ## Know the operators in functional programming

-Knowing how to use operators is essential for functional programming because the  **operators itself knows the order to perform the evaluations** .
+Knowing how to use operators is essential for functional programming because the  **operator itself knows the order to perform the evaluations** .

 ## Advanced operator for iteration